Well, I have lost you; and I lost you fairly;

 I shall have only good to say of you.

-We are busy working to bring Edna St. Vincent Millay's "Well, I have lost you; and I lost you fairly" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Well, I have lost you; and I lost you fairly" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Well, I have lost you; and I lost you fairly" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.